 LGI1/CASPR2-antibody encephalitis

-What is LGI1/CASPR2-antibody encephalitis?
+What is LGI1 and CASPR2-antibody encephalitis?

 Initially, typically, family members notice seizures and/or that their relative becomes forgetful, confused, drowsy and withdrawn.

 Seizures occur in almost all cases but can look very subtle.
 These may take the form of brief jerks of the face and arm (termed faciobrachial seizures) – this diagnostic sign is highly suggestive of LGI1-antibodies.
-Alternatively, they can appear as brief ‘absences’ when patients glaze over for a few seconds (also called ‘temporal lobe epilepsy’), or full blown arm and leg jerking which can be very disturbing for observers (also known as generalised seizures).
+Alternatively, they can appear as brief ‘absences’ when patients glaze over for a few seconds (also called ‘temporal lobe epilepsy’), or full-blown arm and leg jerking which can be very disturbing for observers (also known as generalised seizures).

 LGI1/CASPR2-antibody encephalitis can be mistaken for many other diseases, including viral encephalitis or other autoimmune conditions.
 Most patients are investigated with:

-• lumbar puncture (LP) to help exclude infection which is often normal in LGI1/CASPR2-antibody encephalitis
+- lumbar puncture (LP) to help exclude infection which is often normal in LGI1/CASPR2-antibody encephalitis

-• electrical recordings of the brain (EEG) to look for seizure activity
+- electrical recordings of the brain (EEG) to look for seizure activity

-• magnetic resonance imaging (MRI) scans which often show swelling and inflammation of the brain
+- magnetic resonance imaging (MRI) scans which often show swelling and inflammation of the brain

 Patients with both conditions may have tumours which are related to their condition.
 This is especially common in patients with CASPR2 antibodies.